Sagarpoudel122/AttendanceSystem/README.md

 # Attendance System

-A new Flutter project that is a part of an college Management System which can be used by teachers to take students attendance.
+A new Flutter project that is a part of an college Management System.
+This app can used by teacher of any educational institute to take attendance of student in their classes.

 ## Technology Used